wesslen/iviz-rstudio-workshop/README.md

 ## <a name="install"></a> Workshop Instructions:

-For the purposes of the workshop, we'll be using RStudio Cloud.
-This will enable collaboration with other participants and facilitate the course materials.
+We'll use RStudio Cloud for the workshop.
+RStudio Cloud enables a collaborative workspace where participants can run pre-saved code.
+This avoids the headaches of everyone's unique machine set up.

 To get started, sign up for a free account [https://rstudio.cloud](https://rstudio.cloud/) (no need if you already have an account).
 If you already have a [shinyapps.io](https://shinyapps.io) account, you can use those credentials instead.

-Students will be emailed the location of the workshop workspace the day before the first workshop.
+Students will be emailed the workshop link the week of the first workshop.

 ### Run R/RStudio Locally

-Alternatively, it may be a good idea to install R and RStudio locally so you can have the materials for your long-term research/work purposes.
+The cloud is great for workshop materials (< 1 GB memory).
+But it may not cut it for personal use (e.g., only < 1 GB).
+It may be a good idea to install R and RStudio locally so you can have the materials for your long-term research/work purposes.

 To install R/RStudio locally: